 Genevieve Yue is Assistant Professor of Culture and Media at Eugene Lang College, The New School.
 She is the current holder of the Eugene M. Lang Professorship for Excellence in Teaching and Mentoring.
 She received her Ph.D. in 2012 from the Critical Studies program at the School of Cinematic Arts, University of Southern California.
 She held a postdoctoral fellowship at Macalester College from 2010–2012, and in spring 2016 she was a Humanities Center fellow at the University of Rochester.
 She is a member of the Board of Trustees of the Flaherty Seminar.

 She is a co-editor of Discourse: Journal for Theoretical Studies in Media and Culture, and her essays and criticism have appeared in October, Grey Room, Social Text, The Times Literary Supplement, Cinema Scope, Artforum.com, Art-Agenda, Reverse Shot, Film Comment, and Film Quarterly.
 She is an independent programmer of experimental films and documentary, and co-programmed, with Chris Stults, the fall 2016 Flaherty NYC series “Wild Sounds” at Anthology Film Archives.
-Her current projects include two books: the first is China Girls: Film, Feminism, and the Material Image, about gender and filmic materiality, and the second is a cultural and technical history of the blurred image.
+Her current projects include two books: the first is China Girls: Film, Feminism, and the Material Image, about gender and film materiality, and the second is a cultural and technical history of the blurred image.